Wedding of Haakon, Crown Prince of Norway, and Mette-Marit Tjessem Høiby: Courtship and engagement

 Crown Prince Haakon met Mette-Marit Tjessem Høiby through mutual friends in 1999.
 Their engagement was announced in December 2000.
 The relationship was not without controversy, as she was a former waitress with a four-year-old son from a previous relationship with a man with a drug conviction.
 After rumors abounded that Mette-Marit had a "well-known past in Oslo's dance-and-drugs house-party scene," she also admitted to previous drug abuse and a history of heavy partying.

 The couple's eight-month-long engagement included a period of cohabitation in an Oslo apartment, which was disapproved of by the conservative Church of Norway.
 According to The New York Times, support for the monarchy as an institution hit a record low during this period, though 60 percent still considered themselves monarchists.
 Though surveys reported that most Norwegians did not mind the couple had lived together or that she was a single mother, the royal family did lose popularity as the details emerged about her drug involvement.

-The prince's father, Harald V of Norway was supportive of his son's decision, as he had spent nearly a decade trying to persuade his own father to allow him to marry commoner, Sonja Haraldsen.
-There were rumors in the Norwegian press that various conservative sources were trying to pressure Haakon to consider giving up his claim to the throne, much like Edward VIII did with Wallis Simpson.
+The prince's father, Harald V of Norway, was supportive of his son's decision, as he had spent nearly a decade trying to persuade his own father to allow him to marry commoner Sonja Haraldsen.
+There were rumors in the Norwegian press that various conservative sources were trying to pressure Haakon to consider giving up his claim to the throne, much like Edward VIII of the United Kingdom did with Wallis Simpson.
 Three days before the wedding, Haakon held a news conference in which he thanked his family and his country for not making their relationship a succession issue.
 A week before the wedding, Mette-Marit spoke out against drug use in a press conference.
 An opinion poll afterwards indicated a swing in public support, with 40 percent stating they had a better opinion of her and 84 percent believing she was honest about her past.